 Some dogs don’t appreciate rain hitting their bodies.
 This is especially true with anxious or sensitive dogs.
 The rain, especially with all our rain in Central Ohio, can be distracting, and being pelted while trying to eliminate can exacerbate their fears.

 Other dogs hesitate before going out in the rain because of the sound the rain creates.
 The best way to describe this is that the sound of rain distorts the sound waves, similar to the way light is distorted to create a rainbow.
 This sound distortion tends to hurt the pup’s ears which are already sensitive.

-With rainy and windy weather comes a change in barometric pressure which can also affect a dogs ears – like when you go up to high or low altitudes and your ears feel they need to pop – same thing.
+With rainy and windy weather comes a change in barometric pressure which can also affect a dog’s ears – like when you go up to high or low altitudes, and your ears feel they need to pop – the same thing.

-For some dogs, it’s not the rain that bothers them, it’s the thunder and lightning.
-Dogs with a storm phobia are more often herding breeds and hounds, but any dog can be afraid of storms and it can be a serious issue for an owner to deal with.
+For some dogs, it’s not the rain that bothers them.
+It’s the thunder and lightning.
+Dogs with storm phobia are more often herding breeds and hounds, but any dog can be afraid of storms, and it can be a serious issue for an owner to deal with.

 - Teach them an elimination command.
 Having a command which encourages an action that your dog understands will provide quicker and more positive results.